stellar-deprecated/docs/guides/concepts/federation.md

 ## Federation Requests
 You can use the federation endpoint to look up an account id if you have a stellar address.
 You can also do reverse federation and look up a stellar addresses from account ids or transaction ids.
 This is useful to see who has sent you a payment.

-Federation requests are http `GET` request with the following query:
+Federation requests are http `GET` requests with the following form:

 `?q=<string to look up>&type=<name,id,txid>`